 For each variant of ISA, it is possible to establish the systems costs in terms of an initial establishment cost to set up the system and an annual cost.
 Table 3 presents these costs both for an implementation now and for the future year 2010.
 Linear interpolation is used to establish the costs in any intermediate year.
 The estimated costs for 2010 are used for all subsequent years.
-Although this approach represents the reduction of manufacturing costs with respect to time and mass production, costs have not been reduced to reflect the possibility of shared use by other telematics applications.
+Although this approach assumes a reduction of manufacturing costs over time and with mass production, costs have not been reduced to reflect the possibility of shared use by other telematics applications.